gsb-public/webdriverio-device-farm/README.md

 # webdriverio-device-farm

-Runs full page screenshot tests for chrome and safari devices on the AWS Device Farm.
+Runs full page screenshot tests for chrome and safari devices using the AWS Device Farm cloud service.

 ## Setup